puppetlabs/puppet-docs/source/puppet/3/reference/modules_publishing.markdown

 When you are ready to publish your new version, navigate [to the Puppet Forge][forge] and log in if necessary.
 Click the "Upload a New Release" link:

-![the ][forgenewrelease]
+![the upload a new release link][forgenewrelease]

-This will bring you to the upload form as mentioned in [Create a Release](#modules_publishing.html#create-a-release) above, where you can select the new release tarball and upload the release.
+This will bring you to the upload form as mentioned in [Create a Release](#create-a-release) above, where you can select the new release tarball and upload the release.